Muriel Spurgeon Carder: Missionary work and teaching in India

 Carder took up evangelism, and was sent to India as a representative of the Canadian Baptist Mission serving in schools and hospitals.
 She was also associated with the leprosy mission in India.
 Carder's work in the country mirrored the efforts of her paternal grandfather who also did missionary work in India.
-She returned to Canada and taught for a year at McMaster Divinity College from 1956–1957.
-From 1957–1958 she pursued postgraduate studies at Union Theological Seminary (New York), obtaining a Master of Sacred Theology (S.T.M) degree.
+She returned to Canada and taught for a year at McMaster Divinity College from 1956 to 1957.
+From 1957 to 1958 she pursued postgraduate studies at Union Theological Seminary (New York), obtaining a Master of Sacred Theology (S.T.M.) degree.
 During the academic year 1965–1966, she again taught New Testament and Greek at McMaster Divinity College.

-Carder began teaching the New Testament and Theology and Ethics from 1967–1969 in Rajahmundry, where the B.D. section of the Ramayapatnam Baptist Theological Seminary is today located on the campus of Andhra Christian Theological College.
+Carder began teaching the New Testament and Theology and Ethics from 1967 to 1969 in Rajahmundry, where the B.D. section of the Ramayapatnam Baptist Theological Seminary is today located on the campus of Andhra Christian Theological College.
 Soon after the merger of the Ramayapatnam Baptist Theological Seminary with Andhra Christian Theological College in 1969, the campus moved to Secunderabad; Carder followed, and continued teaching there until 1976.
 At that time Carder enrolled as a doctoral candidate at the Toronto School of Theology and was awarded a Th.D. in 1969, based on her thesis entitled An Inquiry into the Textual Transmission of the Catholic Epistles.